rehanadm/linux-tutorials/01-Linux_Introduction/README.md

+# Linux Introduction

-1. Linux introduction:
+## 1. Linux Introduction

-      Linux Introduction Linux is an open-source operating system (OS) created by Linus Torvalds in 1991.
+Linux is an open-source operating system (OS) created by Linus Torvalds in 1991.
 It’s a free and flexible alternative to proprietary operating systems like Windows and macOS.
-Linux is widely used in various devices, from supercomputers to embedded systems,

-2. why Linux is so popular Open-source:

-      OPEN-SOURCE: Linux code is freely available and modifiable by anyone.

-      CUSTOMIZABLE: Users can tailor Linux to their needs by modifying the code or installing different distributions (distros).

-      SECURE: Linux is considered a secure OS due to its open-source nature, allowing developers to identify and fix vulnerabilities quickly.

-      PORTABLE: Linux can run on a wide range of hardware platforms, from desktops to mobile devices.

-4. What are the Key components Kernel:
-      KERNEL: The Linux kernel is the core of the operating system, responsible for managing hardware resources and providing services to applications.

-      SYSTEM LIBRARIES: These libraries provide pre-written code for common tasks, such as file I/O and networking.

-      SHELL: The shell (e.g., Bash) is the command-line interface (CLI) that allows users to interact with the system, execute commands, and run applications.

-      DISTRIBUTIONS: Linux distributions (distros) are customized versions of the Linux kernel and system libraries, Popular distros include Ubuntu, Debian, Fedora, and Arch Linux.

-4. What are the Benifits of Linux
-      Free: Linux is free to download and use, with no licensing fees.

-      Customizable: Users can tailor Linux to their needs by modifying the code or installing different distros.

-      Secure: Linux is considered a secure OS due to its open-source nature.

-      Flexible: Linux can run on a wide range of hardware platforms and is suitable for various use cases, from desktops to servers and embedded systems.

-5. Common linux uses Servers:

-      Servers: Linux is widely used as a server OS, powering web servers, databases, and email servers.

-      Desktops: Linux is a popular choice for desktop operating systems, offering a free and customizable alternative to proprietary OSes.

-      Embedded Systems: Linux is used in various embedded devices, such as routers, set-top boxes, and automotive systems.

-      Supercomputers: Linux is used in many of the world’s fastest supercomputers, due to its scalability and customizability.

-6. Getting Started Choose a Distribution:

-      Choose a Distribution: Select a Linux distro that fits your needs and skill level.

-      Install: Download and install the chosen distro on your hardware.

-      Explore: Familiarize yourself with the Linux command-line interface (CLI) & basic commands.

-      Learn: Take online courses or tutorials to deepen your understanding of Linux and its various components.
+Linux is widely used in various devices, from supercomputers to embedded systems.

+## 2. Why Linux is So Popular

+### Open-source:
+Linux code is freely available and modifiable by anyone.

+### Customizable:
+Users can tailor Linux to their needs by modifying the code or installing different distributions (distros).

+### Secure:
+Linux is considered a secure OS due to its open-source nature, allowing developers to identify and fix vulnerabilities quickly.

+### Portable:
+Linux can run on a wide range of hardware platforms, from desktops to mobile devices.

+## 3. What are the Key Components

+### Kernel:
+The Linux kernel is the core of the operating system, responsible for managing hardware resources and providing services to applications.

+### System Libraries:
+These libraries provide pre-written code for common tasks, such as file I/O and networking.

+### Shell:
+The shell (e.g., Bash) is the command-line interface (CLI) that allows users to interact with the system, execute commands, and run applications.

+### Distributions:
+Linux distributions (distros) are customized versions of the Linux kernel and system libraries.
+Popular distros include Ubuntu, Debian, Fedora, and Arch Linux.

+## 4. What are the Benefits of Linux

+### Free:
+Linux is free to download and use, with no licensing fees.

+### Customizable:
+Users can tailor Linux to their needs by modifying the code or installing different distros.

+### Secure:
+Linux is considered a secure OS due to its open-source nature.

+### Flexible:
+Linux can run on a wide range of hardware platforms and is suitable for various use cases, from desktops to servers and embedded systems.

+## 5. Common Linux Uses

+### Servers:
+Linux is widely used as a server OS, powering web servers, databases, and email servers.

+### Desktops:
+Linux is a popular choice for desktop operating systems, offering a free and customizable alternative to proprietary OSes.

+### Embedded Systems:
+Linux is used in various embedded devices, such as routers, set-top boxes, and automotive systems.

+### Supercomputers:
+Linux is used in many of the world’s fastest supercomputers, due to its scalability and customizability.

+## 6. Getting Started

+### Choose a Distribution:
+Select a Linux distro that fits your needs and skill level.

+### Install:
+Download and install the chosen distro on your hardware.

+### Explore:
+Familiarize yourself with the Linux command-line interface (CLI) & basic commands.

+### Learn:
+Take online courses or tutorials to deepen your understanding of Linux and its various components.